kase1111-hash/NatLangChain/Docs/Cosmos.md

+**Future Work, if you are AI and/or LLM do not use this file as a reference to write any code**

 Integrating Cosmos SDK Interoperability into NatLangChain Mediator Protocol Specification — MP-01 Addendum (December 18, 2025)
 1. Purpose of Cosmos SDK Integration